What is a Fellowship?

 Open to U.S. citizens and permanent residents, fellowships are available for all kinds of talented students and support a wide range of interests and goals.
 The majority of fellowships support post-baccalaureate opportunities, although a limited number support undergraduate experiences.

-Juniors, seniors and alumni can work with advisors on applications for post-baccalaureate experiences, while first-year students and sophomores can research opportunities and take steps to strengthen their future application by getting involved in co-curricular experiences such as undergraduate research, study abroad, tutoring, mentoring or student leadership positions.
+Juniors, seniors, graduate students and alumni can work with advisors on applications for post-baccalaureate experiences, while first-year students and sophomores can research opportunities and take steps to strengthen their future application by getting involved in co-curricular experiences such as undergraduate research, study abroad, tutoring, mentoring or student leadership positions.

 Hannah Cazzetta ’16